Walker Art Center: Campus

 Located on a 17-acre urban campus, the Walker Art Center's 260,000 square foot, 8-story building encompasses 10 art galleries along with a cinema, theater, shop, restaurant, and café, along with other special events spaces and lecture rooms.

 The original building was designed by New York-based architect Edward Larrabee Barnes and opened in May 1971.
 Barnes designed the building in the minimalist style of the period with a plain, modular brick exterior and expansive white spaces in the interior.
 The structure is a unique arrangement of galleries that spiral up around a central staircase and open onto rooftop terraces.
-The Walker's architecture gained critical acclaim upon its opening and Barnes was awarded the American Institute of Architects Award for his work.
+The Walker's architecture gained critical acclaim upon its opening and Barnes received the American Institute of Architects Award for his work.

-In 2005, Barnes' original building underwent a $67 million expansion designed by Swiss architects Jacques Herzog and Pierre de Meuron.
-The addition was built on a "town square" concept meant to open up Barnes' boxlike building through accessible gathering spaces.
+In 2005, Barnes's original building underwent a $67 million expansion designed by Swiss architects Jacques Herzog and Pierre de Meuron.
+The addition was built on a "town square" concept meant to open up Barnes's boxlike building through accessible gathering spaces.
 Its central element is an abstract geometric tower made of aluminum mesh panels, built for Herzog & de Meuron by the Minnesota firm Spantek, and glass windows that holds the theater, restaurant, and shop spaces.
 Windowed halls containing expanded gallery and atrium spaces connect the tower to the original structure.